Queenstown, New Zealand – The Ultimate Travelers' Guide

 If you are traveling in winter and it has been snowing it might be best to take the detour to Cromwell.
 This route passes through the Gibston Valley wine region – another great place to visit on a wine or craft beer tour!

 The third way into Queenstown comes from the south or Fiordland National Park area near Milford Sound and the southern city of Invercargill.
-Be sure to stop off in Milford Sound if your
+Be sure to stop off in Milford Sound if your coming this way!

 Want to know how to take the photo above?
 Check out our post on exactly where it is and how to take the famous Mount Cook photo.